 Yoga alone can produce a strong and lean body, but it’s not effective at producing the more muscular body that men often aspire to.
 There’s no shame in wanting to look good naked, and if it’s a healthy practice that’ll get you there – all the better.

-Whats the Catch?
+What’s the Catch?

-To be clear, as a yogi focussed entirely on progressing in your practice, you may find the strength achieved from weight training to be of great benefit.
-However, it will probably come with a cost to your flexibility and mobility.
-Also, larger muscles simply get in the way a bit during some poses.
+Larger muscles simply get in the way a bit during some poses.
 For example, you might find making a bind more difficult if you’ve got a big bulging bicep pressing into your back, instead of a lean arm that can wrap around.

 What Have We Learned?

-To answer the question of whether yoga and weight training can work together – Yes, they can.
+To answer the question of whether yoga and weight training can work together – yes, they can.